Oil rises towards $41 on U.S. Gulf shutdowns, outlook weak

 But Russian President Vladimir Putin, speaking last Thursday, did not rule out extending the cuts for longer.

-The latest round of U.S. inventory figures due later on Tuesday and on Wednesday are expected to show rising supplies.
+The latest U.S. inventory figures due later on Tuesday and on Wednesday are expected to show rising supplies.
 Analysts expect crude stocks to rise by about 1.1 million barrels.
-[EIA/S]

 Our Standards: The Thomson Reuters Trust Principles.